cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 setCallback(nullptr)
 ```

-### How to Use The Helper Functions in Cocos2D-X Binding for Easier Native<->JS Type Conversions
+### How to Use The Helper Functions in Cocos Creator Binding for Easier Native<->JS Type Conversions

 The helper functions for native<->JS type conversions are located in `cocos/bindings/manual/jsb_conversions.h/.cpp`, it includes: